rfordatascience/tidyweek/README.md

 ![R for Data Science online learning community](https://github.com/rfordatascience/tidyweek/blob/master/rest/31736571%20(1).png)

 # Project Outline
-- On regular basis as output of the mentor-learner/student partnership on a project during a week
+- On regular/weekly basis as output of the mentor-learner/student partnership on a project during a week
 - Train to go through full Data Science cycle/process capturing transformation from raw, messy real-world dataset into tidy form and the output/model, visualization or final document/published via RPubs or as Jupyter notebook via GitHub
 - More on #MakeoverMonday here (for those that are not yet familiar with it): http://www.makeovermonday.co.uk
 - Share your work via Twitter and other social networks with #TidyWeek (as for the name & hashtag of the project + TidyWeek also because the students will have to “tidy” the messy/real-world dataset first and will have a week to create the output from the given dataset via RPubs document or a Jupyter notebook published on GitHub with the help/oversight of the mentor)